yuriidolhikh/alife-python/README.md

     pip3 install -r requirements.txt
     python3 main.py

+# PATHFINDERS
+- `simple`: direct shortest path to destination.
+Ignores obstacles
+- `astar`: 4-way A*.
+Works well for medium-sized grids (less then 150x150)
+- `diagonal-astar`: A*, but with 8-way movement, same as regular A* otherwise
+- `hpa`: Requires warm-up and extra memory, but works well with larger grids

 # TODO
 - Support for obstacles and faction no-go zones on the map
-- Update of pathing algorithm for optimal pathfinding with obstacles
+- ~~Update of pathing algorithm for optimal pathfinding with obstacles~~
 - Trade and HuntSquad tasks
 - Firepower-based combat resolution